FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

 ## Numeric Precision

-The FOCUS specification does not require a specific level of precision for numeric values.
+FOCUS does not require a specific level of precision for numeric values.
 The level of precision required for a given column is determined by the provider and SHOULD be documented as a part of a data definition published by the provider.
 The following table outlines the options for specifying the level of precision for a given column in a data definition document.

 * Integer number formats correspond to standard data types defined ISO/IEC 9899:2018